 - Accessing accounts.
 Work with a dependable financial planner or elder law attorney to obtain access to a senior loved one’s financial accounts to enable you to write checks on his/her behalf and carry out any other necessary transactions.

 - Include other family members.
 Regular meetings with other family members who may have a vested interest in the senior’s financial matters makes sure everyone is up to date and on the same page, and can help prevent future conflict.
 Identify someone to take notes of any decisions made, and supply each member of the family with a copy.

 - Planning for the future.
 As a senior loved one’s health or cognitive ability change over time, it’s going to be important to have a strategy set up for additional action which may be needed, such as becoming Power of Attorney for the senior, and for end-of-life decisions, including asset distribution.

 If the senior loved one is resistant to your help with his/her finances, it can sometimes help to bring in a trusted third party professional, such as a financial advisor – and on occasion even the older adult’s primary care physician –to help a senior loved one be aware of the importance of getting financial affairs in order now.
 You might also need to shelve the conversation for a little while and revisit the subject later.

-Connect with Home Sweet Home In-Home Care, the Saint Joseph home care leader, for additional ideas to help ease challenging conversations with the older adults you love, and to find out more about our trusted in-home care solutions for seniors.
-To learn more about the other areas we serve in southwest Michigan, please visit our Service Area page or call (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, (269) 373-5444 in Kalamazoo or (269) 963-9888 in Battle Creek.
+Connect with Home Sweet Home In-Home Care for additional ideas to help ease challenging conversations with the older adults you love, and to find out more about our trusted in-home care solutions for seniors.
+For more information about our Kalamazoo, MI dementia care and the other Michigan communities we serve, please visit our Locations page or call (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, (269) 373-5444 in Kalamazoo or (269) 963-9888 in Battle Creek.